ASLeonard/pangenome_summer_school/slides/lecture_6.md

 . . .

-*Seeing* the data can often influence later analyses. \
+*Seeing* the data can often influence later analyses:

-Too many/few reads where we expect them, overlap of variants and complex annotations, etc.
+ - too many/few reads where we expect them
+ - overlap of variants and complex annotations

 ---